ALizarazoTellez/Random/Lua/MPV/README.md

-# Lang Script
+# ALizarazoTellez's Lang Script

-This is a great example of **how not to program in Lua**.

 This script extracts audio and subtitles from the current stream.
 It requires `ffmpeg`.

 It was created to help me learn English.

-It needs to follow clean and good practices (such as using a `.conf` file for configuration).
+## Configuration

+- `enabled`: Enables or disables the script.
+- `mining_directory`: Directory to store the extracted content.

-### Bindings:
+## Bindings:

 - `Up`: Repeat the current subtitle.
 - `Down`: Toggle subtitles.
 - `Left`: Jump to the previous subtitle.
 - `Right`: Play (you can spam it, as it does not pause).
-- `Enter`: Extract audio and subtitles (remember to modify the script to change the directory; the variable is `save_directory`).
+- `Enter`: Extract audio and subtitles.

-The script automatically pauses at the start of each subtitle, but the bindings assume it's the end of the previous one.
-Did I already mention that this needs to be cleaned up?
+This script automatically pauses the video at the end of each subtitle.